M30-IR Master's Thesis

 A master thesis is a comprehensive working process.
 When completed, it provides the student with in-depth knowledge of a specific topic and relevant methods and theories.
 The student will have independently researched and assessed various sources.
 The student will have gained experience in planning and implementing a project over a period of more than six months.
 Throughout this process, the student will have gained specific knowledge, skills and competencies:

-- The student will have experience researching for various sources, including academic literature, reports (from governments, NGOs, think tanks, etc.), media publications, etc, and assessed them in the relation to the specified issue within international relations.
+- The student will have experience researching for various sources, including academic literature, reports (from governments, NGOs, think tanks, etc.), media publications (traditional and social media), etc, and when relevant, field work and interviews.

-- The student will have presented the research topic, including the chosen theoretical approach, methodology, form of data collection, analysis, and reflected on challenges encountered during the process to peers during the thesis seminars for master students in the International Relations program.
+- The student presents the research topic, including core concepts, theories, methodology, form of data collection, analysis, and reflected on challenges encountered during the process to peers during the thesis seminars for master students in the International Relations program.

 - Through supervision, the student will have gained insight into the various steps of a research process, including the writing of a research proposal, deciding on form of data collection and identifying relevant sources, conducting analysis and discussion of relevant ethical concerns of the research process.